Before the Shot

 -

-Correct exposure and autofocus mistakes as they happen
+Correct exposure and autofocus issues as they occur

 -